6. Work planning and scheduling

 Scheduling – Use a simple Gantt chart to keep track of when different pieces of work are scheduled to start and end.
 Regularly discuss with team members whether their estimates have changed, or some problems have emerged that will mean that the schedule needs to be changed.
 If the estimates have changed, then look at how this will impact the date for completing the project.
 Include all the tasks on the schedule, and consider using specialized project management software if you have many tasks to keep track of.
 It will make your life much easier.

-As with work planning, make sure that you’ve broken work down sufficiently.
+As with work planning, make sure that you’ve broken the work down into small enough pieces.
 In the humanitarian sector, it’s quite common to see schedules that have four elements like “Assessment” “Start-up” “Implementation” and “Close and Reporting”.
 This is not useful.
 You need to get into the details of what work will actually be completed and how long it will take to do that.
 This is the only way you can test the initial assumptions about what the end date will be, and give you the opportunity to find solutions if the assumptions were not right.